FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-switch.md

         description: The text shown within the button.
         dynamic: true
     Layout:
         description: Defines how the label and the switch are arranged.
-Users can choose between different layout options such as aligning elements to the left, center, right, spreading them evenly in a row or centering them in a column.
+Users can choose between different layout options such as aligning elements to the left, left reversed, spread evenly or spread evenly but in reversed order.
         dynamic: true
     Clickable:
         description: The clickable area (which will result in the switch toggling).